UF-f1tenth/F1tenth-UFL/Object detection and depth estimation/README.md

 The code consists of using ZED camera api in c++.
 All the required documentation can be found here https://www.stereolabs.com/zed/.

 To get higher frame rate, multi-processing with shared memory between processes to transfer image data is used.
-Camera data is written in an assigned memory by a node (C++) and another node (Python with utilizing a module created from C++ using pybind11) contains the object detection pipeline (pytorch).
+Camera data is written to an assigned memory by a node (C++) and another node (Python with utilizing a module created from C++ using pybind11) contains the object detection pipeline (pytorch).

 <p align = "center">
 <img src="images/1.png" width="720" height="480">